 because you know what, you know, of all the things I miss the most, you know, I miss my health the most?
 Yeah, absolutely.

-And, and then I
+And then I

-So I was I was 37.
+So, I was 37.

 real young.
 And my children were by then they were 12 and 16.
 Yeah.

-And I thought I don’t know what you are talking
+And I thought, I don’t know what you are talking

 Did you get it?